-In the Batgirl series, Barbara Gordon, the originalBatgirl and at that point the tech-savvy Oracle (although now she's Batgirl again), refuses to call Stephanie Brown by the name "Batgirl" after she takes over the persona.
+In the Batgirl series, Barbara Gordon, the originalBatgirl and at that point the tech-savvy Oracle refuses to call Stephanie Brown by the name "Batgirl" after she takes over the persona.
 This is for a variety of personal and professional reasons, and she always refers to Stephanie by her proper name or with various pronouns, always avoiding the actual word "Batgirl."
 When she finally does use the term Stephanie recognizes that this signifies her acceptance and approval, and it gives her the motivation to persevere when fighting the Scarecrow.

 In one Bloom County storyline, Opus becomes a garbageman but insists upon calling himself a "waste-management artisan".
 When Milo calls Opus out on how dumb that sounds, he asks, "What did Ronald Reagan call those weapons shipments to Iran?"
 Milo answers "'Goodwill gifts'", to which Opus replies "I'm a waste-management artist, thank you very much."

 The Buffy the Vampire Slayer: Season 8 comics have Dawn cursed to turn into three things.
 She would like you to know that the second one was not a centaur, it was a centaurette, which is, as she defined it, a girl centaur.

 "Calvin the BOLD demands he be addressed properly."

 "You seem to have mistaken me for some mild mannered youth!
 I am STUPENDOUS MAN!"

 Death's Head, of the Marvel universe (and occasionally appearing in the Transformers and Doctor Who comics when Marvel had the license), is a freelance peacekeeping agent.
 Some call him bounty hunter, but never twice, yes?

 Pfirsich Rommel in Donna Barr's The Desert Peach wants you to know that his accessories are peach colored.
 Pink is tacky.